top of page

 Why Play Therapy is Necessary for Children

-Children are not cognitively capable of engaging verbally with adults in a manner required by traditional psychotherapy. (click here to see further video explanation).
+Children are not cognitively capable of engaging verbally with adults in a manner required by traditional psychotherapy.
+Click here for a brief video explanation.

 Play is a child's natural language and provides a therapeutic approach that is child-centered, evidence-based, and very effective for dealing with: